javi-jimenez/gcodis/README.md

 The `live-build` package is officially being used by the Debian project to generate ISO-Hybrid images to try the Debian system, generating images from the most basic system to systems with gnome, kde or xfce.

-*At the moment requires a Debian Wheezy host system to build the system properly*.
+*It has been tested on Debian unstable and Wheezy, and Ubuntu saucy*.

 To try the new `live-build` method to build the image you can do: `./gcodis-live-build.sh`, the resulting images will be generated inside the *build/* directory.

-Based on the standard `live-build` Debian build system for live images, we'll use it to build the ISO-Hybrid images, useful to test the distro from USB or CD/DVD and we'll generate `.img` files from the generated `chroot` to be used to deploy LXC containers using for example `./deploy_to_lxc_clean gcserver build/gcodisdefault/live-build-gcodisdefault-server/chroot /var/lib/lxc/gcserver`, it will generate a new LXC container configured to boot the system and do tests.
+Based on the standard `live-build` Debian build system for live images, we'll use it to build the ISO-Hybrid images, useful to test the distro from USB or CD/DVD.
+You can *toast* the image to a CD/DVD with the appropriate program or directly to an USB pen with the `dd` command to test the distro and install to hard disk after booting from each one of those medium if you want.

+We'll generate bootable `.img` disk image files from the generated *chroot*.

+Now we can deploy LXC containers using for example the command `./deploy_to_lxc_clean gcserver build/gcodisdefault/live-build-gcodisdefault-server/chroot /var/lib/lxc/gcserver`, it will generate a new LXC container configured to boot the system and do tests.

 You can delete `live` packages removing the packages: `live-boot live-boot-doc live-boot-initramfs-tools live-config live-config-doc live-config-sysinit live-tools` in the resulting container if you want.